ssanj/babyloncandle/posts/2020-06-13-contravariant-functors.md

 comments: true
 ---

-# Contravariant Functors

-- Overview of Functors as containers
-  - Some common Functors with their implementations [x]
-  - Introduce a type that can't have a Functor instance (Predicate) [x]
-  - Functor Laws

-- Variance/Polarity

-- Contravariant Instances
-  - Predicate
-  - Logger (a -> String)
-  - Equality/Comparison
+Contravariant Functors are odd aren't they?
+Functors are so straight forward but **Contra**variant as its name implies is the complete opposite.

-Before we get into what a Contravariant Functor is, it's useful to look at the  Functor typeclass which we know and love.
+Before we get into what a Contravariant Functor is, it's useful to look at the  Functor [typeclass](https://wiki.haskell.org/Typeclassopedia) which we know and love.

 # Functor

-Functor is probably one of the simplest [type classes](https://wiki.haskell.org/Typeclassopedia) in the Haskell ecosystem.
-It's defined as:
+A Functor is defined as:

 ```{.haskell .scrollx}
 class Functor f where